Entries in grey refer to aviation and world events not specific to women.

 Born on December 29, 1880 in Pierpoint, Brittany.

-Niel receives a pilot's license, #226. she passed her tests while flying a Koechlin airplane (built by Jean Paul Koechlin.)
+Niel receives a pilot's license, #226.
+She passed her tests while flying a Koechlin airplane (built by Jean Paul Koechlin.)

 American